 Anning’s first major find was an ichthyosaur, discovered by her and her brother in two sections in 1811 and 1812.
 This was the first example of the creature to come to the attention of London scientists, and it was described in a paper by Everard Home that was read before the Royal Society in 1814.

-Her second big discovery was a 9ft long animal with a small head and a long neck.
+Her second big discovery was a nine foot long animal with a small head and a long neck.
 To begin with, the creature was considered so strange that there were rumours it was fake, and it was described at the Geological Society’s meeting on 20 February 1824, and it was recognised by William Conybeare as a plesiosaurus, all but complete.
 Anning was not invited to attend and discuss her own find, and the scientific community were hesitant to recognise her work formally, though they would often buy her finds.